twonth/winning-at-windows/README.md

 * [Everything](https://www.voidtools.com/) and [EverythingToolbar](https://github.com/stnkl/EverythingToolbar): Instant search by filename.
 I have had strange seeming search results with Fluent Search as it comes out of the box; Everything, without trying to be as clever, often gets me directly where I want to go, and it can be configured as the Fluent Search indexing engine.
 EverythingToolbar seamlessly integrates Everything into the Windows taskbar.

 * [TeraCopy](https://www.codesector.com/teracopy): replacement handler for copy/paste operations in Windows.
 Better queueing, logging, and verification features than native.
 Also prompts you to choose which handler to use for any copy move operation, which I find useful for preventing unintentional transfers, especially on touchscreen devices!
 (But if all you want is a confirmation dialogue when doing moves via drag and drop, try [DragDropConfirm](https://github.com/broken-e/DragDropConfirm).)

 * [Winaero Tweaker](https://winaero.com/winaero-tweaker/): adjust many (!) "secret" Windows settings.
 For example, you can modify which folders show up under This PC, and you change the Quick Access icon in the navigation pane (though for me this always results in a duplicate navigation pane icon; seems better to avoid WinAeroTweaker for this and just directly edit the registry key `HKEY_CLASSES_ROOT\CLSID\{679f85cb-0220-4080-b29b-5540cc05aab6}\DefaultIcon`).

 * [EarTrumpet](https://github.com/File-New-Project/EarTrumpet): Replacement for the Windows system tray audio control widget.
 Much more functional, e.g., including per-app volume control.

 * [BatteryInfoView](https://www.nirsoft.net/utils/battery_information_view.html): Displays information on your battery (e.g., charging status/rate and wear level).

-* Alternative battery widgets
-    * [BatteryBar](https://batterybarpro.com/): good-looking battery meter capable of displaying calibrated runtime estimates.
-Can be floating or (if you use something like ExplorerPatcher) pinned as a toolbar to the standard taskbar.
-    * [BatteryMode](https://github.com/tarcode-apps/BatteryMode): similar to the standard tray widget, but with built in functionality to change the power plan and with more customization options (e.g., the ability bring back the Windows 7 battery tray icon).
-    * [CircleBattery](http://rebelvalkyrie.com/?page=circle-battery): tray widget where remaining battery power is displayed in a glowing circular arc.
-A press in the middle prevents your computer from locking or going to sleep.

 * [ExtractNow](https://www.extractnow.com/#/home): archive handler.
 Allows one to unzip/unrar/etc. by double clicking the archive.
 Quite customizable.